 Weight loss programs

-You can be single, married or married with dependents, and still be eligible.
+You can be single, married, or married with dependents, and still be eligible.
 When you reach age 65, you still own all of the money in your account.
 Although at that time, you can no longer make contributions, you can still utilize the policy.
-And, if you wish, you can deposit money into another account, if the owner is under age 65.
+And, you can deposit money into another account, if the owner is under age 65.
 You can also use the funds to help pay for out-of-pocket expenses from your Medicare coverage and/or Medicare Advantage or Medigap plan.
+However, once Medicare-eligible, additional deposits are not permitted.

 What About Unused Funds?

 You are not only the owner, but the main decision-maker as well.
 You can be either conservative or aggressive regarding how your funds are invested.
 Since interest rates have remained low for many years, electing the "fixed" rate of return will be very safe, although the growth will be nominal.
-Since a substantial amount of money is not likely to be kept in the account, the safer fixed option is the most popular.
+Since a substantial amount of money is not likely to be kept in the account, the safer fixed option is the most popular, since it is FDIC-insured.
+Electing the "mutual fund" option is more aggressive, and may yield higher returns.
+But you can also lose your principal, and the accumulated fund balance will be subject to market volatility.
+If your risk tolerance is low, the fixed option should be chosen.

 Insurance premiums reduce, and the owner of the account becomes much more involved in their healthcare decisions.
 Once you have met your yearly deductible, qualified medical expenses are paid by the insurer.
 Before you enroll in an HSA, you must first be covered under a High Deductible Health Plan (HDHP).
-Since there are many of these policies to choose from, we help you find the best choice for your needs.
-Keep in mind that most policies are not considered qualified.
+Since there are many options to choose from, we help you find the best choice for your needs.
+Most policies are not considered "qualified."
+Therefore, you can not choose a traditional copay plan to act as an HDHP, since there will be notax deduction of medical, vision, or dental expenses.

 What Are The Least Expensive HSA Plans In Indiana?